Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: Evaluation

 \subsection{Scalability}

-To demonstrate the scalability of Merak, we compare the iteration time of 3D parallelism approaches on benchmark models.
-For each model size, we scale GPU numbers with GBS.
-We present the shortest iteration time after searching the configuration of parallel degree and microbatch size for all the baselines.
-The scaling results are shown in Figure \ref{fig:scalability}.
+To demonstrate the scalability of Merak, we compare the iteration times of 3D parallelism approaches on benchmark models.
+For each model size, we scale the GPU numbers along with GBS.
+We present the shortest iteration time after searching for the configuration of parallel degrees and microbatch sizes for all baselines.
+The weak scaling results are shown in Figure~\ref{fig:scalability}.

-In GPT-1.4B model, the high proportion of communication slows training especially when involving inter-machine communication, and all methods show a more obvious performance drop.
-In GPT-2.5B and GPT-8.3B models, Merak exceeds linear scaling in some cases.
-This is because when scaling the GPU number, Merak increases PMP degree instead of DP degree like other approaches, which enables Merak could benefit more from stage-aware recomputation.
-In other scaling situations, all 3D parallelism methods show good scalability and similar performance trends.
-Hence Merak achieves stable speedups with most training scales.
-We omit the results of GPT-20B because it requires at least 32 GPUs and all methods scale well; for example the speed loss of Merak is only 3.3\% when scaled from 32 GPUs to 64 GPUs.
-Due to the limitation of our cluster scope, we cannot conduct tests on more GPUs.
-With the help of good scalability, we expect that Merak will show continuous advantages in more large-scale training.
+In the GPT-1.4B model, the high proportion of communication slows training, especially under inter-machine communication, and all methods display a obvious performance drop.
+In the GPT-2.5B and 8.3B models, Merak exceeds linear scaling in certain cases.
+This is because when scaling the GPU number, Merak increases PMP degree instead of DP, enabling it to benefit more from stage-aware recomputation.
+In other situations, all 3D parallelism methods exhibit good scalability and similar performance trends.
+Consequently, Merak achieves stable speedups at most training scales.
+We omit the results for GPT-20B because it requires at least 32 GPUs, and all methods scale well; for example, the speed loss of Merak is only 3.3\% when GPUs scaled from 32 to 64.
+Due to the limitations of our cluster scope, we cannot conduct tests on more GPUs.
+With the help of good scalability, we expect Merak to demonstrate continuous advantages in larger-scale training.